This page was last updated on the 5th January 2021.

 - Shopping for necessities (e.g. food and medicine)

-- One form of exercise a day (alone or with someone in your household)
+- Exercise (alone or with someone in your household)

 - Medical needs, or to provide care or help to a vulnerable person